knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 ### Me?

-- Want to do something meaningful and to help
-- Graduated in 2014
-- Worked for an year in Sprinklr
-- Now working with Supertext for about 7 months
+Abhishek Gupta, worked 1 year in Sprinklr and working with Supertext, a Bangalore based startup, for past 7 months.